Terich Mir

-Terich Mir (also spelled Terichmir and Turch Mir) is the highest mountain of the Hindu Kush range, and the highest mountain in the world outside of the Himalayas–Karakoram range, at 7708 m above sea level.
+Terich Mir (also spelled Terichmir, Tirich Mir and Turch Mir) is the highest mountain of the Hindu Kush range, and the highest mountain in the world outside of the Himalayas–Karakoram range, at 7708 m above sea level.
 It is located in the Chitral District of Khyber Pakhtunkhwa, Pakistan.

-It’s the 33rd highest peak in the world.
-The first recorded ascent of the mountain was on 21 July 1950 by a Norwegian expedition consisting of Arne Næss, P. Kvernberg, H. Berg, and Tony Streather, depicted in the documentary film Tirich Mir til topps.
+It is the 33rd highest peak in the world.
+The first recorded ascent of the mountain was on 21 July 1950 by a Norwegian-British expedition consisting of Arne Næss, P. Kvernberg, H. Berg, and Tony Streather, depicted in the 1952 documentary film Tirich Mir til topps.
 Tirich Mir overlooks the town of Chitral, and can be easily seen from the main bazaar.
-It is the closest mountain to Aconcagua which is higher than Aconcagua, and thus determines Aconcagua's topographic isolation.

-It is the highest mountain in the province of Khyber Pukhtunkhwa.
-In fact, it’s the highest mountain of Pakistan outside the Gilgit Baltistan region.

 The last village situated in Chitral District before the mountain begins is the village of Tirich.
 This valley begins at Soorwaht, where Tirich River meets Torkhow River from the west, up to Shagrom—the last permanent settlement of the valley.
 From that point onwards, there are summertime grazing pastures and shepherd huts leading up to the snout of the lower Tirich glacier, which goes further up to Tirich Concordia, where glaciers from seven sub-valleys slide down and join at the Concordia glacial confluence.

-It is believed the origin of the name Tirich Mir is "King of Tirich" as Tirich is the name of a side valley of the Mulkhow valley of Chitral which leads up to Tirich Mir.
-An alternative etymology derives this name from the Wakhi language.
-In Wakhi, trich means shadow or darkness and mir means king, so Tirich Mir means king of darkness.
-It could have gotten this name as it creates long shadows on the Wakhan side of its face.
+Etymology

+The name "Terich Mir" consists of two words terich and mir.
+Terich is the valley in which mountain peak is located while mir (sometimes spelled mer) means mountain in the Khowar language.
+Georg Morgenstierne gives its derivation from two Sanskrit words *tirīca and meru (lit. 'peak').
+Several scholars have identified Terich Mir with the sacred Mount Meru mentioned in the Hindu, Buddhist and Jain literature since Vedic period.

 Climate

 The weather station 4245 m above sea level lies in the Tundra climate/Alpine climate (ET) zone according to Köppen Climate Classification.
 On this specific altitude (4245 m asl) we find moderately cold winters and cool summers generally above freezing.
 Annual mean temperature is -5.25 °C, which puts the station well inside the range of continuous permafrost.
 The average temperature in the coldest month of January is -17.5 °C and the two hottest months of July and August have mean temperatures of 6.5 C. Average low temperatures range from -23 C in January to 0 C in July and August.
+The summit has an Ice cap climate (EF) where no month has an average temperature above 0 C.